UConnARIAL/Building-type-classification/README.md

 ## Model finetuning
 1. Noting the model with the best performance, set the path to its weights in ```config.py (line 85)```.
+2. We will now finetune the best model to building footprints predicted by a deep learning model (as opposed to those digitized by humans).
+In ```config.py (line 13)```, change ```"data_path": "/.../OSM_HABITAT_building_node_features.csv"```, as this file contains the deep learning-derived building footprint nodes along with the OSM building footprint nodes.
+These deep learning-derived footprints took the place and use type label of overlapping OSM footprints.
-2. Set paths at which the finetuned model (line 88) and it performance metrics (line 89) will be saved.
+3. Set paths at which the finetuned model (line 88) and it performance metrics (line 89) will be saved.
-3. Specify the hyperparameters from the best performing model in lines 92-97.
+4. Specify the hyperparameters from the best performing model in lines 92-97.
 For example:
    ```
     "fine_tune_params": {
         "hidden_dim": 128,